 The previous Commit step, is the initial (first) step in the CI workflow, in which all changes from one/all developers are committed to the source control repository and this step starts the CI workflow.

-This is usually one-time step as we only need to load our database into source control once.
-After that, we’d integrate updates to source control in our development process, with a tool like ApexSQL Source Control which would keep the repository continuously up to date.
+This is usually one-time step as database needs to be loaded into source control once.
+After that, updates to source control will be integrated in the development process, with a tool like ApexSQL Source Control which would keep the repository continuously up to date.

 If source control wasn’t integrated, the Commit step could simply be re-executed, each time, to update the repository.